Geograph Britain and Ireland: Tools and facilities

 Contributors can choose to add meta-data to each image, in the form of Subject and Tags, to go along with the geo-tagging by location.
 All of this allows the use of a Browser to allow the relatively large archive to be searched.
 There are other methods of search, of course, ranging from Simple text search to tagged searches and complex searches.

 Because of the geographic indexing of the pictures, it is possible to summon a page for an individual 1-km square.
 These square pages all provide a /link page which links to internal and external tools, such as a wide range of other mapping sites, and the various national historical artefacts databases.

 The site has a lot of detailed statistics, but can also create personal profile and personal coverage maps.
 It started as a game, and many of the tools support personal achievement and goals.

 Long term archival

 The site's 7 million plus photographs were selected for long term web archiving by the British Library in their UK Web Archive.

 Many photographs have been transferred to Wikimedia Commons, and the photos are used in thousands of Wikipedia articles.
-About 1.8 million photos were transferred to Commons in 2010, but no further bulk transfers have been undertaken.
-However, tools and advice for transferring are provided for each photo on its re-use page.
+About 1.8 million photos were transferred to Commons in 2010/2011; nearly 10 years later, uploads were resumed and are ongoing.